energysistem/manuals/39530-Energy_Phone_Neo/en/21-updating.md

 Follow these steps to install:

 1. Make sure that the battery of your Energy Phone is fully charged.
-Otherwise, plug your Energy Tablet to the external power using the provided AC/DC power adapter and wait until the battery is fully charged.
+Otherwise, plug your Energy Phone to the external power using the provided AC/DC power adapter and wait until the battery is fully charged.

 2. Access the www.energysistem.com website from your computer.